OgnianM/Basys-3-CPU/README.md

 <h2> CPU </h2>

-The CPU itself simply executes the instructions described above, there are no interrupts or out of order execution or anything fancy really. <br>
+The CPU itself simply executes the instructions described above, there are no interrupts or out of order execution or anything fancy really.

-All operations work on unsigned 16-bit integers. <br>
+* All operations work on unsigned 16-bit integers. <br>
-Execution starts at address 0 and continues until it encounters a <code>hlt</code> instruction.
+* Execution starts at address 0 and continues until it encounters a <code>hlt</code> instruction.

-The memory size is currently set to 1024 words. <br>
+* The memory size is currently set to 1024 words. <br>
-The stack pointer is initialized to point to the last word in memory. <br>
+* The stack pointer is initialized to point to the last word in memory. <br>
-All memory past <code>program_end</code> is not initialized. <br>
+* All memory past <code>program_end</code> is not initialized. <br>
-All general purpose registers are initialized to zero. <br>
+* All general purpose registers are initialized to zero. <br>

 <h3> Execution times </h3>
 Instructions with only registers as operands execute in 3 cycles, parsing an immediate takes one additional cycle. <br>